 Great idea, I thought.
-What I tried to take away from all of these recipes was some sort of loaded veggie quinoa burger that was hearty, kid friendly and super tasty.
+What I tried to take away from all of these recipes was some sort of quinoa burger that was hearty, kid friendly and super tasty.
 Most of all, I wanted a healthy veggie burger.
-If you've ever looked at the ingredient list on frozen veggie burgers, you've probably wondered if they were the product of a university science class.
+If you’ve ever looked at the ingredient list on frozen veggie burgers, you’ve probably wondered if they were really food, or the output of a university science class.

 Like a lot of my recipes, especially the ones I scrap together on the weekends, there’s a heavy influence from what is in our refrigerator that’s hitting the use-by wall.
 This time around it was red pepper and broccoli.
 So they’re in.
 And what goes great with both of those ingredients?
 Spinach.
 Garlic too.
 What I came up with was a pretty tasty veggie burger recipe that’ll trump anything in the frozen food aisle.

 For the vegetable mixture, I was pulling together leftovers to get about 1 cup of vegetables.
 I put a sliced medium red pepper, a handful of steamed broccoli and some cooked spinach into a food processor and pulsed until it was well chopped.
 Put the vegetables into a large mixing bowl and add the breadcrumbs, cheese and herbs

 Basically, you want to get to about 1 cup of chopped veggies.

 These have some serious next day appeal too as the garlic really popped when I had them as a snack.
 The next time around I’ll double up what I make so that I’ll have some healthy lunch meals throughout the week.

 Check out other great healthy quinoa recipes